-Whenever possible, you should make sure your pages are as optimised as possible for keywords that will help you show up in organic search.
-First step in doing that is conducting keyword research.
-Search for keywords related to your topic with high intent, high volume (number of monthly searches) and low difficulty (level of competition).
-In other words, which are the biggest gains in traffic and leads?
+Whenever possible, you should make sure your pages are as optimized as possible for keywords that will help you show up in organic search.
+The first step in doing that is conducting keyword research.
+Search for keywords related to your topic with high intent, high volume (number of monthly searches), and low difficulty (level of competition).
+In other words, which are the biggest gains in traffic and leads in your SEO campaign?

 #6 Content evaluation

 Overall, evaluate your current content from both a search engine and the target audience’s perspective.
 Did it answer all their questions?
 Are the resources given relevant to the topic?
 Do they know what to do next?
 Which blog posts and landing pages are being created to target keywords and bring in inbound traffic?